visionappscz/bootstrap-ui/src/less/homepage.md

-<p class="lead">This is the docs of Bootstrap UI, a Bootstrap 3 extension for building beautiful web apps user
+<p class="lead">This is the documentation of Bootstrap UI, a Bootstrap 3 extension for building beautiful web apps user
 interfaces.</p>

-Bootstrap itself is a great tool for quick creating web app interfaces.
-Bootstrap UI extends its capabilities with some features and components that are common in web app UIs, yet too specific to be included in the original framework.

 **Technologies used:**